The thoracic wall is composed of skeletal parts and muscles.

-The manubrium of sternum, angled posteriorly on the body of sternum at the manubriosternal joint, creates the sternal angle, that is a major surface landmark utilized by clinicians in performing physical examinations of the thorax.
+The manubrium of sternum is posteriorly casted on the body of sternum at the manubriosternal joint creating the sternal angle.
+The clinicians have utilized major surface landmark while physically examining of the thorax.

-The costal cartilages of ribs VIII to X joint with the inferior margins of the costal cartilages above them.
-Ribs.
+- The costal cartilages of ribs VIII to X joint with the inferior margins of the costal cartilages above them.

 Superior Thoracic Aperture

 Entirely encircled by skeletal components, the superior thoracic aperture is composed of the body of vertebra TI posteriorly, the medial margin of rib I on every side, and the manubrium anteriorly.

 The superior margin of the manubrium is in roughly the same horizontal plane as the intervertebral disc between vertebrae TII and TIIl.

 The very first ribs slope inferiorly from their posterior articulation with vertebra TI to their anterior connection to the manubrium.
 Therefore, the plane of the superior thoracic aperture is at an oblique angle, facing somewhat anteriorly.